 Wondering if Jesus already returned is as old as the gospel itself.
 It was something the first-century Christians were concerned about.
 We have the record of Paul assuring the Thessalonians that Jesus had not yet returned (2 Thessalonians 2:1-2).
-However, we also find Paul rendering a scathing condemnation to men that were teaching that Jesus already returned (2 Timothy 2:16-18).
+However, we also find Paul rendering a scathing condemnation to men who were teaching that Jesus already returned (2 Timothy 2:16-18).

 How Scripture answers "Has Jesus already returned (Revelation 22:20)?"

-- Every single time we see expressions of Jesus’ “imminent return”1,2,3,4,5,6,7,8,9,11, it is coupled with or in the context of admonitions to remain strong or patient.
+- Every single time we see expressions of Jesus’ “imminent return”1,2,3,4,5,6,7,8,9, it is coupled with or in the context of admonitions to remain strong or patient11.
 In other words, the writer is not trying to proclaim the literal timing of Jesus’ return (again, something they knew nothing abouta).
 Rather, they want to convey urgency to the Christian living in ‘man’s time’ to not become complacent in their faith.
 As far as they or their listeners were concerned, Jesus could return at any time so they needed to be ready!

-- Isolating these as literal, definitive, ‘man’s time’ declarations is not consistent with the rest of Scripture.
+- Isolating these as literal, definitive, ‘man’s time’ declarations are not consistent with the rest of Scripture.
 In light of the Bible pattern regarding God’s time in relation to man’s time, we must conclude that these are not literal, “man-time” statements.

 - If Jesus already returned, then what does the Christian do with Jesus’ admonition2 and all the other inspired writers’ points to remain strong?
 Do we just disregard, and thus disregard the need to remain patient and vigilant in our faithb?
 NO, because Jesus is “coming soon”1!